 Mosquito Control Aerial Treatment Announcement

 It is once again time for Bay County Mosquito Control's aerial treatment program for control of mosquito larvae.
-Weather permitting, the treatment will begin Monday, April 17 and will last 1-2 weeks.
+Weather permitting, the treatment will begin Monday, April 23 and will last 1-2 weeks between the hours of 6:30 a.m. and 8:00 p.m.
 Spring Aedes mosquitoes that develop in woodland depressions create both nuisance and disease problems.
 Many species are vectors of both LaCrosse encephalitis and dog heart worm and at least one, Aedes canadensis, has tested positive for West Nile Virus in the past.
 Left uncontrolled, the mosquitoes would emerge as biting adults in May and many would survive through early August.

 Bay County Mosquito Control will utilize three airplanes operating out of James Clements Airport to apply a naturally-occurring soil bacterium control material, known as Bti (Bacillus thuringiensis israelensis) to woodlots throughout the county.
-Bti is specific to mosquito and black fly larvae, causing quick mortality to both.
-Bti will quickly and effectively eliminate mosquito larvae, while posing little or no harm to wildlife, fish, beneficial insects, vegetation, pets and humans.
-And because it's environmentally compatible, it's ideal for use in cities, suburbs, recreational areas and environmentally-sensitive locations.
+Bti specifically targets mosquito larvae, causing quick mortality while posing little or no harm to wildlife, fish, beneficial insects, vegetation, pets and humans.
+Since Bti is environmentally compatible, it's ideal for use in cities, suburbs, recreational areas and environmentally-sensitive locations.
 The granular Bti will be applied at a dosage rate of three pounds per acre to 50,000 acres of seasonally flooded woodlots throughout Bay County.

 Summer control of mosquito larvae in catch basins, ditches, containers, tires, and flooded field habitats as well as spraying for adult mosquitoes will occur from mid-May through September.
 Residents who wish not to participate in the treatment may call the office at (989) 894-4555.

-If there are any questions or concerns regarding this matter, please contact Rebecca Brandt, Bay County Mosquito Control Director, at (989) 894-4555.
+If there are any questions or concerns regarding this matter, please contact Rebecca Brandt, Bay County Mosquito Control Manager, at (989) 894-4555.